-It requires to focus on your landing spot and completely forgetting about your environment and surrounding.
+It requires focusing on your landing spot and completely forgetting about your environment and surrounding.
 This sense of focus further helps in real life and you will be able to solve issues in your mind easily.
 It also improves your focus on studying and work.

 7. Makes you Creative

 Most of the time parkour training is not done in a gym or artificial environment.
 You can train in an open environment or even in the jungle.
-Which means, a Traceur has to be creative to understand or build the training ground for himself.
+This means a Traceur has to be creative to understand or build the training ground for himself.

 8. Reduces Fear of Heights and Jumps